tBuddy00/itsm-killer/docker/basics/step8_remove/text.md

 # Removing docker container and images

 When working with Docker containers, it’s easy for the number of containers to grow quickly.
-By now, you might already see a few containers listed when you run `docker ps -a`{{exec}}.
+By now, you might already see a few containers listed when you run `docker ps`{{exec}}.

 Luckily, Docker provides several commands to help keep things organized.